Osiel Cárdenas Guillén

-Arrest of Ábrego
+Arrest of García Abrego

-Following Juan García Ábrego's 1996 arrest by Mexican authorities and subsequent extradition to the United States, his brother Humberto García Ábrego tried to take over the leadership of the Gulf Cartel but ultimately failed in his attempt.
-He did not have the leadership skills nor the support of the Colombian drug-provisioners.
-In addition, he was under observation and was widely known; his surname meant this would continue.
+Following Juan García Abrego's 1996 arrest by Mexican authorities and subsequent extradition to the United States, his brother Humberto García Abrego tried to take over the leadership of the Gulf Cartel but ultimately failed, having neither the leadership skills nor the support of the Colombian drug-provisioners.
+In addition, he was widely known and under surveillance; his surname alone guaranteed this.
 He was to be replaced by Óscar Malherbe de León and Raúl Valladares del Ángel, until their arrest a short time later.
 This led several cartel lieutenants to fight for the leadership.
 Malherbe tried to bribe officials with $2 million to obtain his release, but it was denied.
 Hugo Baldomero Medina Garza, known as El Señor de los Tráilers, is considered one of the most important members of the Gulf Cartel.
 He was one of the top cartel officials for more than 40 years, trafficking about 20 LT of cocaine to the United States each month.
 His luck ended in November 2000 when he was captured in Tampico, Tamaulipas and imprisoned in La Palma.
 After Medina Garza's arrest, his cousin Adalberto Garza Dragustinovis was investigated for allegedly forming part of the Gulf Cartel and for laundering money; this case is still open.
 The next in line was Sergio Gómez alias El Checo, however, his leadership was short-lived when he was assassinated in April 1996 in Valle Hermoso.
 After this, Cárdenas took control of the cartel in July 1999 after assassinating Salvador Gómez Herrera alias El Chava, co-leader of the Gulf Cartel and his close friend, earning his nickname Mata Amigos (Friend Killer).